 2017 vintage.
 A bit of a curiosity as this 4 hectares vineyard is situated on an island in the Ciron river.
 After years of abandonment it was bought and restaured by the Lamothe family (Château Haut-bergeron).
 80% Sémillon and 20% Sauvignon blanc.
 More freshness compared to the 2016 vintage with ripe pineapple and flowers on the nose.
 Not especially profound but a very nice lightweight Sauternes with good acidity and good almondy length.
 Good value too at 23 EUR. — 4 years ago

-Delightful!! — 5 months ago
+Delightful!! — a year ago